radiantone/pyfi/README.md

 It establishes a logical directed-acyclic-graph (DAG) overlay network across compute nodes and executes your custom processor scripts (python, node, bash).

 Using the power of reliable, transactional messaging, compute tasks are never lost, discarded or undone.
 Fault tolerance and load-balancing are intrinsic qualities of PYFI and not tacked on as a separate process, which itself would be a failure point.

+### Benefits

+The PYFI platform provides numerous benefits:

+* **A single, purpose-built platform** that addresses end-to-end managed compute from the CPU to the end user.
+Compared to cobbled together frameworks.
+* **Data flow and data streaming support**
+* **Real-time observable data** across your compute resources
+* **DevOps out-of-the-box** - PYFI integrates directly with GIT allowing your existing code management practices to be used.
+* **Elastic, At-Scale** - PYFI is an elastic infrastructure, meaning that it scales up and down on-the-fly.
+Code can be moved across hardware locations at any time without data loss.
+* **Extensible** - PYFI is designed to be extended and specialized to your needs.
+Both the UI and the core platform is open and leverages modern framework design patterns to easily build on top of.

 ## Outline